 Just starting to crawl

-I am very concious that this song has some very strong messages, however this is mine.
+I am very conscious that this song has some very strong messages, however, this is mine.
 In the lyrics… they are admitting to their mistakes, not only that they made mistakes, but that there will be more.
 Life is a learning experience, so are love and relationships.
-In the entirety of experience and knowledge on this subject they are comparing themselves to an infant that is just learning to crawl which reaffirms they have a great deal more to learn.
+In the entirety of experience and knowledge on this subject, they are comparing themselves to an infant that is just learning to crawl which reaffirms they have a great deal more to learn.